 Prior to joining Nova Scotia Power in 2017, Mr. Smith was President of Heritage Gas Limited since 2015.
 He joined Heritage Gas in 2004 and held various senior leadership positions.
 Previously, Chris held financial and management roles with private sector organizations.
 He has a Bachelor of Commerce from Dalhousie and is a Chartered Professional Accountant.
 Chris is also a member of the Board of Directors of Sport Nova Scotia, Symphony Nova Scotia and Sacred Heart School of Halifax.
 He is a past member of the Board of the Canadian Gas Association and of Dalhousie University, where he also chaired the Audit Committee.
 He lives in Halifax with his wife, Lydia, and their two children.

-CEO, Halifax Chamber of Commerce
+President & CEO, Halifax Chamber of Commerce